Search

 Close-up of cooked fine bulgur and coarse bulgur with gold spoon, blue linen, lemons, parsley, and olive oil.

-This Bulgur Wheat is quick, healthy, and so versatile.
-With simple olive oil, lemon juice, and fresh herbs, the bulgur can add deliciously healthy sustenance to any salad, grain, bowl, or side or be eaten alone.
+This Bulgur Wheat is quick, healthy, and foolproof.
+With simple ingredients like olive oil, lemon juice, and fresh herbs, bulgur makes a delicious base for salads, grain bowls, or hearty side dishes.

 Prep Time 5 minutes